demisto/content-docs/docs/partners/marketplace.md

 ### Reporting and Notifications

-Marketplace provides robust reporting to Partners on their paid pack activity including both:
+Marketplace provides robust reporting to Partners on their premium pack activity including both:

 1. **Notifications** are sent immediately via email whenever there is activity on the Pack including a new trial, trial end, a new subscription, etc. Each notification will include customer/human information when possible.
 1. **Reports** are sent on the first of each month where there was revenue-related activity in the prior month.
 The report details dollar roll-ups per pack, each revenue related transaction line item, etc.